 The rates of social security contributions stated above should be applied on the employee’s total monthly gross employment income, whether in cash or in kind, with a minimum monthly contribution base of between EUR 1,050.00 and EUR 1,466.40, depending on the employee’s professional category, and a maximum monthly contribution base of EUR 4,070.10.

 Both parts of the social security contributions (employer and employee) should be paid by the employer to the Social Security Treasury.

-In addition to the taxes stated above, the following other local taxes may be charged on companies:
+In addition to the taxes stated above, the following local taxes may be charged on companies:

-- Real estate tax, levied annually by local authorities on the ownership of real estate.
+- Real estate tax, levied annually by the local authorities on the ownership of real estate.